cyber-boost/helix/legal/tos.md

-# Symor Software License Terms of Service
+# Helix Software License Terms of Service

 **Effective Date: July 15, 2025**
 **Version: 1.0**

-These Terms of Service ("Agreement") constitute a legal agreement between you (an individual or Legal Entity, referred to as "Licensee") and CyberBoost LLC ("Licensor") for the use of the Symor software ("Software").
+These Terms of Service ("Agreement") constitute a legal agreement between you (an individual or Legal Entity, referred to as "Licensee") and CyberBoost LLC ("Licensor") for the use of the Helix software ("Software").

 ## Article I - Definitions